 Safe for blood sugar.
 If you're watching your blood sugar and insulin, jicama is a safe snack.
 It has carbs, but they have a low glycemic load, which means the carbs don't affect your blood sugar very much.

-How to clean and peel it.
-Wash it well and cut off any roots.
-Then use a paring knife or vegetable peeler to remove the skin of your jicama completely, including the paper-like layer underneath.
+● Use a paring knife or vegetable peeler to remove the skin completely, including the paper-like layer underneath.

-How to cut it.
-After you peel it, cut a jicama in half to make it more manageable.
-You can cut it into cubes, sticks, and slices, or you can shred it.
+● After you peel it, cut it in half to make it easier to manage.
+Then cut it into cubes, sticks, or slices, or you can shred it.

-How to eat it.
-The most popular way to eat jicama is raw with salt, lemon or lime juice, and chili powder sprinkled on top.
+Most people eat jicama raw with salt, lemon or lime juice, and chili powder sprinkled on top.
 You can also:

-- Cut it into long strips, toss with oil, and french-fry it.
+● Cut it into long strips, toss with oil, and fry it.

-How to store it.
 Keep whole, unpeeled jicama dry and unwrapped in a cool area for 2 to 3 weeks.
-Once you cut it, wrap your jicama up tight and store it in the refrigerator for a week.
+Once you cut it, wrap up your jicama tightly and store it in the refrigerator for a week.